srl-labs/sros-anysec-macsec-lab/README.md

 Setup is fully functional with ANYSec stats increase and packets are encrypted as seen in the TCPDUMP capture.

 More to come in the upcoming releases!

+## Dev notes

+To test the frontend:

+1. change the target proxy url in the `automation_panel/frontend/vite.config.ts` to `target: 'http://panel:8080'`
+2. run `pnmp run dev` or `npm run dev`
+3. Use the `5173` port to reach the frontend